search-rug/doc-as-code-single-case-experiment/README.md

 ![](copy-header-url.gif)

-8. If you can download both documents (e.g., with the wget or curl commands), you have succesfully completed this second scenario.
+8. If you can download both documents (e.g., with the wget or curl commands), you have successfully completed this second scenario.

 ### Scenario three - ICDs as the single source of truth, centralized versions/dependencies tracking.